These sites are ad—free

 I have to say couple negative things of this way of playing; the controls were overall sluggish and they didn’t feel natural at all!
 It could be better but I don’t know has that something to do with the phone itself.
 I have Sony’s flagship from about two years ago so it should be good enough.

 You need to move the pointer, I think, too precisely and too quickly compared to the sluggish way it’s working.

-I think some of the things I did in the game wasn’t my fault it was the how the things works.
+I think some of the choices I did in the game wasn’t my fault it was the how badly the things works.

 The story is about police forces and how they hunt down a serial killer called ‘The Trapper’ and they manage to catch him… or as some of them thoughts.
-There is one detective who comes to in believe that he is still in loose and one State Lawyer also.
+There is one detective and one State Lawyer who comes to in believe that he is still in loose.

 The story goes like a waves (as it said ‘ripple effect’) and everything shapes the story as you going it along and making your choices who to trust and how to react and some matter that seems little to you is actually looked with care of an atom, or at least it felt like it.

 I only played this once and I have no idea how the game would shape via other choices.
 There is lot of things you need to know to make your decision and you can pause the game anytime and look over the files and evidences.